The best small business apps provide a simple way to manage various aspects of your business, whether working from home, the office, or on the go.

 It does this by offering options for split testing, content hosting, communications within a sales team and with customers, along with goals and targets that can be tracked using Hubspot's analytics software.

-There are also a number of additional integrations available, not least Salesforce, G Suite, and Microsoft Office.
+There are also a number of additional integrations available, not least Salesforce, Google Workspace, and Microsoft 365.

 All in all, Hubspot probably isn't the best at any individual feature that it offers, but the comprehensive set that it does offer makes it a clear market leader, and the best at what it does.